Padworth: Manors

 A full descent of the manor, including its earliest known grant of 956 and during the Black Death, is provided by the fully referenced text of the Victoria County History for this parish, compiled here in 1923.
 A secondary manor of Padworth, Hussey's, existed under John de la Husse in the 13th century, after whom it was named.
 In the Domesday Book, 2½ hides were farmed; which was held by William de Ow and a man named 'Gozelin'.
 In this instance, its Saxon era owner was recorded as 'Ælfstan', with its nominal dues going to Edward the Confessor.

 The period of titled bearers owning either manor was when the main manor was held by the Tichborne baronets and the Forster baronets (1629–1681).
-The manor house is a Grade II* listed building.
+The manor house is a grade II* listed building.
 It was built afresh in 1769 by the designs of John Hobcraft, and has plasterwork by Joseph Rose.
 Its entrance is a double-height space, and has a staircase with a wrought iron balustrade to three sides.
 It has a vaulted 3-bay arched arcade on each floor to one side with Doric columns on the ground floor and columns with Adamesque capitals on the floor above.

 Other land

 Place names that were here in the 17th century are: Ball's Pidle, Yew Pidle, Pondes Close, Little and Great Burfeildes, Culmers Wood and Bartholomew's, Brickworth Coppice.
-The inclosure of the common land at Padworth was by its Private Act of Parliament of 1811 under the established limited compensatory procedures of the time.
+The inclosure of the common land at Padworth was by its local act of Parliament, the Beenham and Padworth Inclosures Act 1811 (51 Geo.
+3. c. cxlii), under the established limited compensatory procedures of the time.

 Church

 The Church of England parish church of St John the Baptist, is aisleless and built about 1130 with two three-light Tudor styled ornately carved windows, and with its vestry and porch having been added in 1890.
 A smaller Tudor window, with two lights on the south-east square tower façade, above the font, which does not have the entrance.
 The roof of the nave was largely replaced in the 19th century.
 Rare features include the Norman chancel arch and north and south doorways, the semi-domed apse and the 18th-century monuments.
-It is Grade I listed building.
+It is grade I listed building.

 The church's advowson was from Pamber Priory in 1291 when various tithes and donations provided the Prior's pension.
 Upon the Dissolution of the Monasteries, the advowson was exercised by the Crown until the 19th century.
 A parish rentcharge, totalling £250 in 1848, was received by the rector, the parishioners having commutated the tithes.
 The parish glebe stood at 28 acres.
 By 1923 the rector's patron was the Lord Chancellor.
 The parish is united as part of the benefice of Stratfield Mortimer, Mortimer West End and Padworth which has four churches and two church schools.